WICG/webmonetization/src/content/docs/docs/guides/set-up-probabilistic-revenue-sharing.md

 ```

 :::info
-Since this method bypasses the need to include a Monetization `<link>` element, you can choose to use a payment pointer's shorthand form (e.g., `$example.com/alice`) rather than the endpoint URL that the payment pointer resolves to (e.g. `https://example.com/bob`).
+Since this method bypasses the need to include a monetization `<link>` element, you can choose to use a payment pointer's shorthand form (e.g., `$example.com/alice`) rather than the endpoint URL that the payment pointer resolves to (e.g. `https://example.com/bob`).
 :::

 Next, we define the function to cause payment pointers to be chosen based on weight.